madebysimon/OPUS/crm/onboarding.md

 ---
 nav_exclude: true
 parent: Customer Relations
-title: Arrivals
+title: arrivals
+permalink: /onboarding
 ---

-Onboarding for Clients
+#### 🛬 arrivals

 Day one is exciting enough.
+Let's get you ready for your first session.

 # Welcome 🔖